Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Test soil annually

-Good news: excellent organic matter and structure
+The good news: you have excellent organic matter and soil structure

 Maximize your advantages:

-Plant cool-season crops when sunny areas can't (summer!)
+Plant cool-season crops when sunny areas can't (summer)

 Extend spring greens 4-6 weeks longer than sunny areas